twiddlingbits/twr-wasm/docs/index.md

    - in C/C++, use the "blocking loop" pattern and integrate with Javascript's asynchronous event loop

 ## Why?
-[WASM Runtime Limitations](more/wasm-problem.md) section explains why a library like twr-wasm is needed to use Web Assembly.
+[WASM Runtime Limitations](more/wasm-problem.md) section explains why a library like twr-wasm is needed to use WebAssembly.

 ## Hello World
 Here is the simplest twr-wasm example.